 Caland monument (1907) Henri Evers & Arend Odé

-The Caland monument is devoted to Waterstaat engineer Pieter Caland (1826 - 1902), the inventor of the Nieuwe Waterweg.
-Due to the construction of this water street, the port of Rotterdam was able to grow strongly at the end of the 19 century and the beginning of XNUM X century.
-The architectural design for the monument was made by the architect of the Rotterdam city hall, Henri Evers.
-He in turn called in the Delft professor AWM Odé for the sculpture.
-The monument was finished in 20 and it was given a central location on the Coolsingel until it had to be moved to the more remote Veerkade in 1907 for traffic-related reasons.
-In retrospect, that was probably a happy decision because there is a good chance that it will Caland monument otherwise the bombing of 1940 would not have survived.
+The Caland monument is dedicated to the water management engineer Pieter Caland (1826 - 1902), the inventor of the Nieuwe Waterweg.
+The construction of this water street allowed the port of Rotterdam to grow strongly at the end of the 19th century and the beginning of the 20th century.
+The architectural design for the monument was made by the master builder of the Rotterdam town hall, Henri Evers.
+He in turn engaged the Delft professor AWM Odé for the sculpture.
+The monument was completed in 1907 and was given a central location on the Coolsingel until it had to be moved to the more remote Veerkade in 1939 for technical reasons.
+In retrospect, that was probably a happy decision, because chances are it will Caland monument otherwise the bombing of 1940 would not have survived.
 The basis of it Caland monument serves as an overflow basin for a number of water basins.
-Bronze lion heads hang above these three basins, spewing the basins.
+Bronze lion heads hang above these three basins, which spew the basins.
 At the front, a bow-shaped water basin is populated by two naked figures.
-Various inscriptions have been placed on stone plaques.
-On the west side it reads: “The Council of Water Management.
-Set to assess the plans for improving Rotterdam's seaways, Caland's preference is based on the effects of ebb and flow.
-Correspondingly, the law of 24 Jan 1863 orders the digging of the Hoek van Holland and the damming of the crack.
+Various inscriptions have been made in stone plaques.
+The one on the west side reads: “The Council of Water Management.
+Set up to assess plans to improve Rotterdam's seaways, he prefers Caland's design, based on the effect of ebb and flow.
+Accordingly, the law of January 24, 1863 orders the digging of the Hook of Holland and the damming of the crack. ” On the east side, a plaque shows an overview map of the region with the intended design of the Waterway.
 On top of the stone obelisk is a winged female figure, the genius of Rotterdam.
 It Caland monument together with it GJ de Jongh monument, Sculpture monument en Square island in the lake a collection of water management works in Rotterdam.

 Henri Evers (Ellecom, 1855 - Wassenaar, 1929) was a Dutch architect.
 After his studies in The Hague and Antwerp, he worked in Brussels, Vienna and Budapest.
-In 1885 he returned to the Netherlands and established himself as an architect in Amsterdam.
-In 1887, Evers became head of the Architecture Department at the Academy of Visual Arts in Rotterdam and was a professor from 1902 to 1926 at the TU in Delft.
-In his architecture we see ideas from Berlage and Jugendstil characteristics.
-The Rotterdam City Hall is a design by Evers and built between 1914 and 1920.
+In 1885 he returned to the Netherlands and settled as an architect in Amsterdam.
+In 1887 Evers became head of the Architecture Department of the Academy of Visual Arts in Rotterdam and from 1902 to 1926 he was professor at the TU in Delft.
+In his architecture we see ideas of Berlage and Jugendstil characteristics.
+The Rotterdam City Hall was designed by Evers and built between 1914 and 1920.